 In the 1980s, the Society partnered with Kent County and Chestertown in conducting an extensive site survey of many of the historic buildings throughout the county, primarily built before the 1860s.
 In the 1990s, the results of the survey were expanded upon, and the Society produced and published Historic Houses of Kent County, written by Michael Bourne, and edited by Eugene Johnstone.
 Now in its second printing, the book remainsan extraordinary work of architectural history.

 In 2006, as the Society entered its 7th decade, it reevaluated its mission, and the products and services that it offered its community.
 A long range plan was developed in which the need to establish an accessible and comprehensive resource for Kent County history was emphasized.

 An interpretive plan for the Geddes-Piper House exhibit space was developed, in which the period rooms are utilized as backdrops for the unfolding story of local history; funding from Maryland Heritage Areas, Stories of the Chesapeake Eastern Shore Heritage Area; and the Midshore Community Foundation made the implementation of the first major phase of this interpretive plan possible.
-The Geddes-Piper House museum spaces now offer the only comprehensive overview of local history available.

 A significant private grant enabled the Society to begin a major emphasis on its library collection, the only library dedicated to local history.
 Items in the collection were properly encased in archival preservation materials by volunteers and student interns.
 A grant from the Hedgelawn Foundation made possible the purchase a cataloging software program.
 Through the efforts of staff, volunteers and interns, a major portion of the library’s collection has been cataloged, and the catalog is searchable from this site.